csteach125/csteach125.github.io/weekly_assignment.md

 #### Assignment submission
 * Weekly assignments are due by the start of the next week's class, unless a specific date is given to the contrary.
-* Submissions should normally be posted to the applicable week's Trello board, unless otherwise stated.

 ***